stream-protocol/streampay-wc-payment-gateway/README.txt

 = Why Stream Pay? =

-Stream Pay is a open source and micro-fee way for merchants to allow purchase on their store to crypto currency users.
+Stream Pay is a permissionless, open source and micro-fee way for merchants to allow purchase on their store to cryptocurrency users.

-You can learn more on https://streamprotocol.org or https://demo.streampay.shop
+You can learn more on StreamPay and Solanapay.com

 == Screenshots ==

-1. User frontend with Wallet connected at checkout and StreamPay / Solana Pay button displaying.
+1. User frontend with Wallet connected at checkout and Solana Pay button displaying.
-2. WordPress administrator/WooCommerce merchant settings display.
+2. WordPress administrator/VooCommerce merchant settings display.

 == Changelog ==

 = 1.0 =
-* Initial launch of plugin supporting Phantom wallet and USDC, STRM, SOL on Solana.
+* Initial launch of plugin supporting Phantom wallet and USDC on Solana.

+== Implementation ==

+1. Add Solana and Stream Token (STRM) payment feature
+3. Create Cryptocurrency Payments & Cross-Chain Support
+2. Develop. "company" Fee wallet option, and store % commission features